 McKesson Corporation closed the sale of Admenta UK Limited and its subsidiaries (of which this company is a subsidiary) to Aurelius Elephant Limited, an entity owned by Aurelius asset management group, on April 6, 2022.
-As of the date of this report, McKesson Corporation is no longer our parent company and the Admenta UK Group is in the process of reviewing its strategy, governance processes and forward-looking financial and other plans to ensure they support the objectives of the Company.
+As of the date of this report, McKesson Corporation is no longer our parent company and the Admenta UK Group is in the process of reviewing its strategy, governance processes and forward looking financial and other plans.